 In our previouse worksheet, we played the D Major Scale.
-Another name for a scale is the word key, which is defined as a "series of notes progressing diatonically, in a certain order of tones and seme-tones," (a.k.a. whole steps and half steps) "the first note of the scale being called the key note."3By this definition, the "D" of the D Major Scale would be called the Key Note, and the notes of the scale would belong to the Key of D Major.
+Another name for a scale is the word key, which is defined as a "series of notes progressing diatonically, in a certain order of tones and seme-tones," (a.k.a. whole steps and half steps) "the first note of the scale being called the key note."
+By this definition, the "D" of the D Major Scale would be called the Key Note, and the notes of the scale would belong to the Key of D Major.

-You may also remember that the D Major Scale, or Key of D Major, has two sharp notes: F^{\sharp} and C^{\sharp} .
-In previous worksheets, these notes were made sharp by placing a sharp (\sharp) next to the notes on the music.
+You may also remember that the D Major Scale, or Key of D Major, has two sharp notes: F# and C#.
+In previous worksheets, these notes were made sharp by placing a sharp (#) next to the notes on the music.
 Another way to make notes sharp is by using a Key Signature.
 Look at the alto clef to the left.
 Notice the two sharps.
-The first sharp is on the line for F and the second sharp is on the space for a lower C (a note you will learn on a later worksheet).
+The first sharp is on the space for F and the second sharp is on the line for middle C (a note you will learn on a later worksheet).
 Songs that have this key signature will be played with all F's and C's being sharp.
-Since the D Major Scale has both F[#] and C[#], that makes this the Key Signature for the Key of D Major.
+Since the D Major Scale has both F# and C#, that makes this the Key Signature for the Key of D Major.